Bangladesh Nationalist Party: Foreign policy

-The main objective of BNP's foreign policy is to maintain good relationships with the Western world, the Muslim World and the Third World, as well as to maintain a balanced relationship with India.
+As stated in the party's official website, the main objective of the BNP's foreign policy is to maintain good relationships with the Western world, the Muslim World and the Third World countries.

-BNP has been described as being sceptical to India many times.
-After Ziaur Rahman became the president, his government started to distance themselves from India and foreign policy was initiated against Indo-Soviet axis.
+Traditionally, BNP was described as being sceptical to India multiple times.
+The party has a history of hostile relations with India during government and has used anti-India sentiment during opposition.
+After Ziaur Rahman became the president, his government started to distance Bangladesh from India and foreign policy was initiated against the Indo-Soviet axis.
 Some sources say that the Indo-Bangladesh relations were at their worst in memory during Rahman's presidency.
-On 11 December 1991, in an interview with The Hindu, then Prime Minister Khaleda Zia said, "We do not want to see the rise of any major power [India] in this region, because it will disturb the peace, stability and balance in this region".
-Even in 2024, some of the BNP leaders, including Ruhul Kabir Rizvi, joined the "Boycott India" campaign.
-However in August 2024, BNP secretary general Mirza Fakhrul Islam Alamgir expressed a desire to "move past previous differences and collaborate", assuring India that the BNP would not permit activities that would threaten India's security, but stated that relations would decline if India did not extradite Hasina.
+Prime Minister Khaleda Zia herself said, "We do not want to see the rise of any major power [India] in this region, because it will disturb the peace, stability and balance in this region".
+Even in early-2024, some of the top BNP leaders, including Ruhul Kabir Rizvi, joined the "India Out" campaign against Sheikh Hasina government.

+However, in August 2024, following the July Uprising, BNP secretary-general Mirza Fakhrul Islam Alamgir expressed a desire to "move past previous differences and collaborate", assuring India that the BNP would not permit activities that would threaten India's security, but stated that relations would decline if India did not extradite Hasina.
 Many BNP leaders opined that good relationship with India was necessary for keeping stability in the internal politics of Bangladesh.
+After BNP formed government in 2026, Bangladesh went to normalize its strained relations with India during the Yunus government.

 Ziaur Rahman's government focused on the strengthening of its relationship with the Muslim world and the Arab world.
-His government amended the Constitution adding articles 25(1) and 25(2) declaring the establishment of brotherhood with the Muslim countries.
+His government amended the national constitution adding articles 25(1) and 25(2) declaring the establishment of brotherhood with the Muslim countries.
 Following his predecessor Mostaq, his government continued the close relationship with Pakistan.
-His government even abandoned secularism and socialism in favour of building good ties with the Muslim countries.

-Besides, Ziaur Rahman facilitated the investment of Western capital in the country by taking liberal economic measures.
-His government improved relations with United States and China.
+His government abandoned the constitutional policies of secularism and socialism in favour of building good ties with the Muslim countries.
+Besides, Rahman facilitated the investment of Western capital in the country by taking liberal economic measures.
+His government improved relations with the United States and China.

 BNP government's foreign policy during the third premiership of Khaleda Zia between 2001 and 2006 was called "Look East Foreign Policy".
 In 2002, Prime Minister Zia visited Thailand, Myanmar and China and met with the leaders of those countries to expand Bangladesh's foreign policy to the east.

 National Standing Committee

-As of 16 August 2024, standing committee members are as follows:
+The National Standing Committee is the highest policy-making standing committee of the BNP.
+As of 15 August 2026, standing committee members are as follows: